 Context and objectives

-Africa's population is predicted to double over the next 40 years, driving exceptionally high urban expansion rates.
+Africa’s population is predicted to double over the next 40 years, driving exceptionally high urban expansion rates.
 Urbanization has profound social, environmental and epidemiological implications and makes spatial and quantitative estimations of urban change, population density and socio-economic characteristics valuable information for epidemiology and vulnerability assessment.
-The performance of urban expansion models largely depends on the quality and type of data available, which have so far been limited, and reduced the confidence and the applications of models for Africa.
+The performance of urban expansion models largely depends on the quality and type of data available.
+These so far have been limited, which reduced the confidence and the applications of models for Africa.
 Satellite remote sensing offers an effective solution for mapping settlements and monitoring urbanization at different spatial and temporal scales and allows to link empirical observations with urban theory.
 Moreover, remote sensing data have a great potential to map and predict intra-urban variations in population density because they provide information on the morphology of different residential patterns that can be linked to different population densities and socio-economic parameters.

 The project addresses two specific objectives:

 - Produce an urban expansion model at moderate spatial resolution for African cities.

 - Understand and predict intra-urban variations in human population density in Africa.

 The very-high resolution land-cover map derived from commercial satellite images.
 Legend classes: HB: High buildings (>10 m); MB: Medium buildings (5–10 m); LB: Low buildings (<5 m); SW: Swimming pools; AS: Artificial ground surfaces; BS: Bare soils; TR: Trees; LV: Low vegetation; WB: Inland waters.